ForgeRock/BehavioSec/README.md

 ### Binary
+Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
+Restart the web container to pick up the new node.
+The node will then appear in the authentication trees components palette.

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).